klppl/RePlex/README.md

 > **DO NOT HOST THIS ON THE PUBLIC INTERNET.**
 > It is intended strictly for internal/private network use.
 If you expose this to the web, you are effectively letting strangers into your house.
 You have been warned.

-## Running with Docker

-1. Ensure you have Docker and Docker Compose installed.
-2. Run `docker compose up --build`.
-3. The application will be available at `http://localhost:3000`.
-4. The database is persisted in the `./prisma` directory.

 ## Technical Overview
 RePlex generates a "Spotify Wrapped" style year-in-review for Plex users by aggregating playback data from Tautulli.